permguard/permguard/site/content/docs/concepts/accounts/identities.md

 ## User

 An `User` is an identity representing a single person or FID (Function Identifier) that has specific permissions.

+The name of the can be either a valid PermgGuard name or an email address.

 ```json
 {